 Users shall not share their accounts or passwords with anyone.

 Every UHV employee and student shall have their own account for accessing university resources and for performing their assigned duties or class work.
 Employee’s files, network shares and emails may be made available to their supervisor under extraordinary circumstances in order to maintain business continuity.
-This process is defined by TS posted policies and based on UHS policies covering the protection of email and data including SAM 07.A.06 E-Mail Retention and SAM 07.A.07 Use of Electronic Messaging Services by Employees.
+This process is defined by IT posted policies and based on UHS policies covering the protection of email and data including SAM 07.A.06 E-Mail Retention and SAM 07.A.07 Use of Electronic Messaging Services by Employees.

 All university employees have some level of responsibility for protecting UHV owned software, equipment, infrastructure and data, regardless of where the data is stored.